 Why Harajuku is Great for Families with Kids

-- Takeshita Street feels like a candy-colored playground with crepes, cotton candy, and shops made for curious explorers.
+- Takeshita Street feels like a candy-colored playground, packed with crepes, cotton candy, and shops designed for curious explorers.

-- Yoyogi Park offers open lawns and space to run free, just steps from the busiest streets.
+- Yoyogi Park offers open lawns, playgrounds, and space to run free just steps away from the city’s busiest streets.

 - Omotesando’s wide sidewalks and tree-lined boulevards are stroller-friendly and calming after the crowds.

-- Quirky cafés and themed shops turn snack breaks into adventures.
+- Quirky cafés and themed shops turn snack breaks into mini adventures kids will remember.

 Parent Insight: Harajuku shows children that creativity doesn’t have to stay inside museums or books, it can live on the streets.
 Let kids pick the shop or snack that grabs their attention.
 Encouraging their choices in such a playful environment fosters independence and sparks their imagination.